Introduction to Yin Yoga

 Yin Yoga is nothing new.
 Prior to the 80’s we typically saw poses held for a long time, moving gently, slowly and with the breath.
 The popularity of Ashtanga vinyasa in the 80’s and Power Yoga in the 90’s led to an over-emphasis on Yang styles of Yoga and in the West we all but forgot the slower, gentler styles of practice (unless you were one of the few remaining old-school teachers).
 But slowly we’ve been seeing a rise in popularity of a ‘new’ style of Yoga, Yin Yoga, which has emerged as the literal Yin to the Yang of the modern Yoga scene.
 Yin Yoga, the practice as we know today, is largely thanks to Paul + Suzee Grilley and Sarah Powers who developed Yin in the 1990’s, and Bernie Clark, one of Paul’s first students.

-Paul brought the theory of skeletal variation (anatomy), the long holds (learned from his teacher, Paulie Zink) and meridian theory; Suzee encouraged Paul and gave us the first of the Yin ‘names’ e.g. sleeping swan for eka raja kapotanasa/pigeon.
+Paul brought the theory of skeletal variation (anatomy), the long holds (learned from his teacher, Paulie Zink) and meridian theory; Suzee encouraged Paul, co-teaches his teacher trainings and gave us the first of the Yin ‘names’ e.g. sleeping swan for eka raja kapotanasa/pigeon.
 Sarah brought the psycho-emotional focus from Chinese Medicine and Transpersonal Therapy and the mindfulness that is now pervasive in Yin classes (Buddhist influence).
 Bernie Clark created the yinyoga.com website and has continued to contribute to the canon (esp in regard to research and anatomy) with his books (highly recommended)

 Unlike many of the popular styles of Yoga, Yin Yoga is not trademarked.
 Paul allowed it to become open-source.
 That means you can teach anything ‘yin-like’ and call it Yin Yoga.
 So Yin Yoga belongs to everyone.